 - Grand Valley offers opportunities for undergraduate students to collaborate with faculty members on research projects that are only available to graduate students at other schools.

-- At Grand Valley, learning takes place outside the classroom too.
-More than 7,000 students participated in internships, co-ops, practica, and student teaching in 2011-2012.
-In 2012-2013, Grand Valley students performed more than one million community service hours through classroom assignments, student organizations, and personal volunteer work.
+- At Grand Valley, learning takes place outside the classroom, too.
+More than 7,500 students participated in internships, co-ops, practica, and student teaching in 2013-2014.

 - Inclusion is a university value, a part of our culture, and a cornerstone of our curriculum.
-Grand Valley has many offices and centers dedicated to meeting the needs of a diverse university, including a record 378 international students representing 82 different countries during the 2013-2014 academic year.
-In addition, Grand Valley is ranked 5th among U.S. master's degree-granting institutions for total number of study abroad students, with more than 700 students studying abroad in 2012-2013.
+Grand Valley has many offices and centers dedicated to meeting the needs of a diverse university, including a record 434 international students representing 82 different countries during the 2015-2016 academic year.
+In addition, Grand Valley is ranked 11th in the nation among U.S. master's degree-granting institutions for total number of study abroad students, with nearly 700 students studying abroad in 2014-2015.

-- In the 2012-2013 academic year, Grand Valley student athletes logged more than 3,000 hours of community service and about 60 percent achieved a 3.0 or better GPA.
-Grand Valley extended its streak of finishing first or second in the Directors' Cup standings as the top athletic program in NCAA Division II to 12 consecutive years.
-Since 2002, GVSU teams have won 14 NCAA Division II national championships, 10 of which have been in women's sports.
+- In the 2014-2015 academic year, Grand Valley student athletes logged more than 4,500 hours of community service and about 62 percent achieved a 3.0 or better GPA.
+In 2014-2015, Grand Valley extended its streak of finishing first or second in the Directors' Cup standings as the top athletic program in NCAA Division II to 14 consecutive years.
+Since 2002, GVSU teams have won 19 NCAA Division II national championships, 15 of which have been in women's sports.

 - Grand Valley ranks eighth of Michigan's 15 public universities in number of students of color, which helps ensure a broad range of personal and educational experiences and prepares students for life in a global economy.